NATIONAL MARGARET HIND MEMORIAL AWARD 2022

 - Administration Officers

 - Administration Assistants in the environmental health profession

 To nominate someone for this award, please provide a submission of 200 words that details the reasons why the nominee is worthy of the Margaret Hind Memorial Award.
-The submissions will be assessed by a selection panel consisting of EHA Board members, Life Fellows or Fellows.
-The recipient of this award will be announced at the 45th EHA National Conference Dinner and Awards night on Wednesday 20 October 2021 in the Blue Mountains.
+The submissions will be assessed by a selection panel consisting of EHA Board Members, Life Fellows or Fellows.
+The recipient of this award will be announced at the 45th EHA National Conference Dinner and Awards night in Launceston in September 2022.